quelea-projection/quelea-projection.github.io/docs/General_tab.md

 translate to, read more here [FAQ (Frequently Asked Questions)](FAQ_\(Frequently_Asked_Questions\) "FAQ (Frequently Asked Questions)")

+### Application theme

+Allows you to set a darker color theme for the application or use the default color theme.

 ### Check for update on startup

 Does what it says: checks if there is any later release of Quelea if you